LACMIP/emu/docs/_documentation/sites.md

 The *Multimedia* tab displays any multimedia records that are attached to this site record, usually **maps with localities marked on them by hand** or **scanned copies of correspondence related to the collecting locality**.
 These are invaluable resources for georeferencing and otherwise understanding where the site actually is.

+## Station Data tab

+{% include figure image_path="/assets/images/sites_stationdata.png" alt="sites module in EMu" caption="Screenshot of the *Station Data* tab of the Sites module." %}

+The *Station Data* tab is where accession and other registrar-related numbers are being temporarily stored until a dedicated field is created elsewhere. **Do not modify any other information on this tab unless you are adding a number to the *Accn.
+No.* field.

+Accn.
+No.
+: Every locality associated with accessioned specimens in the collection should have a number in *Accn.
+No.*.
+This number effectively links the location, and therefore its associated specimens, to documentation regarding the museum's legal possession of the specimens.
+Therefore, when specimens are catalogued, this number should also be entered into *Accn.
+No.* and, ideally, *Accn.
+Lot* on the *Invert.
+Paleo.* tab in the Catalogue module.

 ## Attachments

 <img src="{{ site.baseurl }}/assets/images/sites_attachments.png" alt="viewing attached records" width="400"/>{: .align-right}